History in Japan

 The ACO first toured Japan in the 1980s.
 Since then the Orchestra has played to packed concert halls across the country, including in Tokyo and Osaka.

-Most recently the Orchestra toured to Tokyo in 2018 playing two sell-out concerts at the prestigious Yomiuri Otemachi Hall.
+Most recently the Orchestra toured to Tokyo in 2018, with the support of the Australia-Japan Foundation and Department of Foreign Affairs and Trade, performing two concerts at the prestigious Yomiuri Otemachi Hall.
 The concerts were led by Richard Tognetti and reflected the broad scope of repertoire and artistic collaborations that have made the ACO critically acclaimed nationally and internationally in some of the world’s most prestigious concert halls and arts festivals.
 During our 2018 tour ACO musicians also conducted a string workshop at the prestigious the Toho Gakuen School of Music and gave a masterclass for double bass students at the Tokyo University of the Arts (Tokyo Geijutsu Daigaku) in Ueno.

 ACO musicians Melissa Barnard and Maja Savnik explore the inner-garden near the Meiji Shrine, Tokyo.
 Photo by Nic Walker.